 The Speech-Language Pathology Graduate Program at GW’s Columbian College of Arts and Sciences strives to educate and engage students, encourage a culture of research and learning, and provide quality speech and hearing services to those in need.
-Accredited by the American Speech-Language Hearing Association, the program is considered among the finest in the country, ranked 39th out of 249 programs by U.S. News and World Report.
+Accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language Hearing Association, the program is considered among the finest in the country, ranked 39th out of 249 programs by U.S. News and World Report.

 Among the program's benefits: